ethanachi/textbook-questions/README.md

 # Textbook Question Generation

 This repository contains code for our CS 221 final project, *Automatic Quiz Question Generation from Textbooks*.
+The code is built in PyTorch using elements from the OpenNMT framework.

 Prerequisites include:
 - pytorch==1.3.1